Silba Siida is owned by a young indigenous Sámi couple, Anna and Erik, who still live the indigenous lifestyle, based on reindeer herding.

 Until recent years, the Sami did not have a written language, and so storytelling is an important part of their culture; you will listen to tales from ancient times until today around the campfire.
 Stories about reindeer, the eight seasons and things you may sense only when you are able to live close to nature.

 Authentic Sámi food is something that both Anna and Erik heartily embrace.
-Guests will be invited to sample traditional meals from the Sámi kitchen.
+Guests will be invited to cook and taste traditional meals from the Sámi kitchen.
 The menu will depend on the season and what nature’s pantry will have on offer.
 All food will be prepared over an open fire in the lávvu (tent house).
 The ingredients will be local specialties, such as reindeer, moose and fish.

 During the winter season, (December-March) you will meet their reindeer at close quarters; a unique opportunity.
 To hand-feed them is a real adventure.